 Rapid Antigen (nasal swab) test produces results more quickly than a PCR test but also has a higher chance of producing a false negative result.

 COVID-19 virus tests only detect active infections of the virus.
 An antibody test determines whether you have developed an immune response against past COVID-19 infection or vaccination.
 An antibody test is not used to diagnose an active infection.

 Even if you don’t have symptoms of COVID-19, there’s a chance that you have been exposed and have the virus, but just not know it.
-We offer voluntary, free, and convenient COVID-19 testing on main campus.
-See locations & hours for more information.
+We offer voluntary, free, and convenient COVID-19 testing options on the Tucson campus and other Arizona locations.